Wayne Williams' house.

 As a result, they only charged him with two of the murders.

-Following Williams' arrest and subsequent incarceration, the sexual homicides of young black males in Atlanta suddenly came to an end.
+Following Williams' arrest and subsequent incarceration, the sexual homicides of young black males in Atlanta suddenly stopped.

 He remains in prison to this day.